Mandaline/music-in-translation/_data/blog/lago-en-el-cielo.md

 (#6) Subjective alert! *Puede que no haya*

-*Puede que* introduces doubt here.
-It may be that there are no...
+*Puede que* introduces doubt.
+"It may be that there are no..."

 So the verb *hay* (there is/are) becomes *haya*